Iack7/NewBank/README.md

-# DESCRIPTION
+# NewBank

-This is the NewBank Java application.
+NewBank is a Java application.
 This document details the protocol for interacting with the NewBank server.
 A customer enters the command below and sees the messages returned:

 Command | Description
 --------|------------